carbon-design-system/carbon/docs/developer-handbook.md

 #### Publishing older library versions

 We offer ad-hoc backwards-support for older version of the system.
-This work is primarly driven by external contributors who may still need these older versions for legacy code.
+This work is primarily driven by external contributors who may still need these older versions for legacy code.
 When updates are received and merged into the codebase, the release process will be a bit different than the one described above.

 For example, with
 [`carbon-components-react`](https://github.com/carbon-design-system/carbon-components-react)